Originally posted 7th October 2020 and updated.

 By keeping track of your reports, and then modifying your ads – in terms of content, tone and overall message – you will be able to see what content best engages your audience.

-The amount of data Facebook stores in relation to ad performance is incredibly extensive, so it may be worth figuring out the metrics that matter most to you and your team, and focusing predominantly on them.
+The amount of data Facebook stores in relation to ad performance is incredibly extensive.
+Therefore, it may be worth figuring out the metrics that matter most to you and your team, making those your primary focus.

-This information can then be saved down into files (if you want to send them to other people or put them in a report, for example) and can also be put into charts to make the data easier to read.
-This can also be done if you want to better understand key features regarding your audience and their behaviours.
+This information can then be saved into files (if you want to send them to other people, or put them in a report etc) and can also be put into charts to make the data easier to read.
+This can also be done to better understand key features regarding your audience and their behaviours.

 Additional things to note

-It is absolutely worth exploring Facebook’s Creative Hub website to see an array of ad templates and formats, and also to get the latest information around what works well, what doesn’t, and what changes are being made to the Facebook Ads section.
+It is worthwhile exploring Facebook’s Creative Hub website to familiarise yourself with the array of ad templates and formats.
+In addition to this, the website conveys the latest information around what works well, what doesn’t, and what changes are being made to the Facebook Ads section.